-To qualify for technician neurofeedback certification by prior experience (CPE), you must meet or exceed all four of the requirements below:
+To qualify for technician neurofeedback certification by prior experience (CPE), you must be employed by an appropriately licensed, BCIA certified professional who is legally responsible for your work with a patient or client, and meet or exceed all of the requirements below:

 You have learned the theory and practice of neurofeedback through one or a combination of the criteria below:

 You have spent at least 25 hours of contact time with a BCIA-approved mentor to develop your neurofeedback skills focusing on any of the following:

 You must have a minimum of 3,000 hours of direct, one-on-one experience using neurofeedback with clients/patients over at least five years.
 It is required that the majority of this work be done within the past 10 years.
 You must provide a written documentation of this work called a Statement of Practical Experience.